edubart/nelua-lang/docs/pages/nelua.md

 ## Tests

-To run the language test suit do:
+To run the language test suit at your home do:

 ```
 make test